 3. The 3-year-rule.
 The aircraft will only qualify if it has not left the customs territory of the Union for a continuous period, exceeding three years since the importation.
 This can, in most cases, be proven by a logbook and other relevant documents.

 4. The aircraft must be in the same condition.
 The aircraft must be in the same state as originally imported.
 However, any treatment or handling outside the customs territory of the Union is not an issue, including preservation of the aircraft’s appearance, restoration or maintenance to keep the aircraft in good condition, or any necessary repairs.
 Any MRO within the customs territory of the Union will not affect the RGR process.

 If the aircraft’s condition has changed, the aircraft will lose its identity, and the use of RGR will be rejected.
 Compliance with this precondition is very important as any wrong use of the RGR will risk triggering a full payment of all taxes over again.
 The importing entity must sign a sworn declaration certifying the original condition of the aircraft.

 Changes or updates are only a problem related to RGR if performed by a workshop outside the EU without using the Outward processing procedure.

 5. Physical presence of the aircraft is needed.
 The aircraft must be present for the physical re-importation after all of the documentation has been approved.

 The verification and approval process must be expected to take 3-6 weeks.

 What to do if the preconditions cannot be met?

-Most aircraft operators will probably be able to use Temporary Admission without any problems whatsoever, so please don’t worry (ask us for further guidance).
+We are aware that it can be difficult to meet all the mentioned preconditions.
+However, most aircraft operators will probably be able to use the Temporary Admission procedure without any problems whatsoever, so please do not worry and contact us for further guidance.

 We will, of course, continuously keep you updated on any development.
 If you have any questions whatsoever, please do not hesitate to contact us.